Artists' Editions

 We design original art based products and homeware by taking the finest materials nature has to offer, combining them with original designs and exceptional craftsmanship.

-Tsang Kin Wah Plates White (Set of 4)
+Tang Kwok Hin Dinner Plates (Set of 4)

 HK$4,400.00